-The noise level in the area is not to have any adverse effects on the project.
-Noise is generated from the existing use as well as Stevens Drive
+The noise level in the area is not perceived to have any adverse effect on the project.
+Noise is mainly generated by vehicle traffic on Kingsgate Way & Battelle Blvd to the east.

 2. What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site)?